uken/fluent-plugin-elasticsearch/README.md

 logstash_prefix mylogs # defaults to "logstash"
 ```

 By default, the records inserted into index `logstash-YYMMDD`.
-This option allows to insert into specified index like 'mylogs-YYMMDD'.
+This option allows to insert into specified index like `mylogs-YYMMDD`.

 ---